-- F Keep an updated list of all medications including prescriptions, over the counter medications, vitamins and herbals in your wallet for easy access. - Fig. Know which foods can alter the effectiveness of your medications. - Fig. Know why you are taking the medication.
+- Keep an updated list of all medications including prescriptions, over the counter medications, vitamins and herbals in your wallet for easy access. - The Know which foods can alter the effectiveness of your medications. - \ Know why you are taking the medication.
 Go over your medicine list with your doctor and don't be afraid to ask questions.
-Always tell your doctor of any changes in your health. - Tell your doctor or pharmacist if you do not want to take your medicines or have side effects- do not stop on your own. - Mixing alcohol with some medications can make them less effective, cause harmful side effects or make them toxic to your system. - Safely discard medicines that are out of date-police stations in the City of Groton, Ledyard, New London, Waterford, East Lyme and Stonington have drug return drop boxes.
-Never flush medications down the toilet. - [©] Use one pharmacy so the pharmacist knows which medications you are taking and can screen for possible drug interactions. - To not share medicines with your family or friends.
+Always tell your doctor of any changes in your health. - Tell your doctor or pharmacist if you do not want to take your medicines or have side effects- do not stop on your own. - Solution Series Seri - Safely discard medicines that are out of date- police stations in the City of Groton, Ledyard, New London, Waterford, East Lyme and Stonington have drug return drop boxes.
+Never flush medications down the toilet. - Use one pharmacy so the pharmacist knows which medications you are taking and can screen for possible drug interactions. - Do not share medicines with your family or friends.
 Keep all medications out of reach of children. - Take your medication as prescribed.
 Do not take more of the medication because it makes you feel better!
 Do not double up your medication if you missed a dose.
 When in doubt, talk to your doctor or pharmacist.

-Assessments
+• Assessments